 The LEP’s working agenda is supported by a range of advisory, working and interest groups.
 Over the course of the LEP’s existence, some activity has ceased naturally and some has increased exponentially.
 Now termed simply as SELEP working groups, the groups and their top-level purposes are detailed in their individual pages.

-Clean growth, to reduce carbon emissions whilst enabling economic growth, is the primary driver for our South2East Local Energy Strategy (produced together with Coast to Capital and Enterprise M3 LEPs) and is a cross-cutting theme in SELEP’s emerging Local Industrial Strategy.Find out more
+Clean growth, to reduce carbon emissions whilst enabling economic growth, is the primary driver for our South2East Local Energy Strategy (produced together with Coast to Capital and Enterprise M3 LEPs) and is a cross-cutting theme in SELEP’s Economic Recovery and Renewal Strategy.Find out more

 Given the length of coastline in the SELEP area, stretching from Harwich in north through Thanet and Folkestone to Newhaven in the South, the SELEP area is faced with huge opportunities and challenges and with strong interest and representation at local level.
 The LEP Coastal Communities Working Group is working hard with partners to close the gap between coastal and regional economy.Find out more